Mike Rumbles: Member of the Scottish Parliament

+Rumbles did not contest the 2021 Scottish Parliament election.

+Scottish Liberal Democrat leadership contests

 On 12 May 2005, Rumbles announced his intention to stand for the vacant post of leader of the Scottish Liberal Democrats.
 His candidacy involved a distinct platform from his opponent Nicol Stephen.
 In particular, he specified a number of 'deal-breakers' for any coalition negotiations that might occur in the aftermath of the 2007 Scottish Parliament elections, with an absolute insistence on the implementation of key Liberal Democrat policies such as abolition of the council tax, and an enhancement of the Scottish Parliament's powers.
 He also aimed to give the Liberal Democrats a more equal status within the coalition.
 He lost to Stephen in June 2005, winning 23.4% of the vote.

 On 2 July 2008, following Stephen's surprise resignation as leader, Rumbles again announced his intention to stand for the Scottish Liberal Democrat leadership.
 This time he stressed his commitment to reviewing party policy on whether to hold a national referendum on Scottish independence (the policy of the Scottish National Party government).
 In the contest he faced former Ministers Ross Finnie and Tavish Scott.
 Scott won the contest comfortably.